Casablanca, Morocco: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and E. Check that you pick the right type.
-A lot of adapters currently being sold are just plugs and expect your devices to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C and E. Ensure that you get the correct type.
+Many adapters currently sold are simply plugs and require your devices to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be sufficient for most areas.

 A portable power bank, like this one

-Mosques often require certain dress, so if you plan to see the stunning King Hassan II Mosque, take the following:
+Mosques often require certain dress, so if you want to check out the majestic King Hassan II Mosque, take the following:

-Note that there may be restrictions on who is allowed to enter the mosque; it is best to check with the Casablanca tourism authority.
+Note that there may be restrictions on who is allowed to enter the mosque; you should check with the Casablanca tourism authority.

 What to do in Casablanca, Morocco